 It’s salvage cars that warrant a closer inspection.
 In a nutshell, these are vehicles that have – for one reason or another – had their policies paid out at 75% or more to the insured.
 Dealer auction newbies often make the mistake of believing that this means all salvage cars are ‘totaled’ wrecks.

-Sure enough, some salvage cars are those that have been severely damaged through a collision or another calamity.
+Sure enough, some salvage cars are those that have been severely damaged through a collision or another calamity and repaired.
 However, there are other reasons that a salvage car can be designated as such.
 For example, sometimes insurers will pay out of a policy as a means of expediting the settlement of a claim.
 In addition, stolen and then recovered vehicles are designated as salvage, even if there’s no damage to the vehicle itself.

 Are Used or Salvage Cars Right for Your Needs?